King Round Robin

 - Tech > Truth

-- I'm colorblind so speech docs that are highlighted in blue/gray can be difficult for me to read; yellow would be ideal because it's easiest for me to see.
-Don't read a shell on your opponent if they don't though - it's not that serious.
+- I'm colorblind so speech docs that are highlighted in light blue/gray can be difficult for me to read; yellow would be ideal because it's easiest for me to see.
+Also, if you're re-highlighting your opponent's evidence and the two colors are in the same area of the color wheel, I probably won't be able to differentiate between them.
+Don't read a shell on your opponent if they don't follow these instructions though - it's not that serious.

-- Prep time ends when the flash drive leaves your computer or, if you're using an email chain, once you've finished compiling the document.
-I won't count emailing against you but please don't steal prep.
+- Prep time ends when you've finished compiling the document.
+I won't count emailing but please don't steal prep.

-- Signpost please, including listing the flows in the 1NC (ex.
-T, K, Case); I prefer debaters to be explicit about where to flow things and I appreciate pen time.
+- Signpost please.
+I prefer debaters to be explicit about where to flow things and I appreciate pen time.
 If you're giving a speech and I'm looking around the different sheets of paper instead of writing, I'm likely trying to find the argument and will probably miss something.

 - I presume aff in LD: neg side bias exists so in the absence of offense from either side the aff did the better debating.
-It is unlikely, however, that I will try to justify a ballot in this way.
-While I believe that terminal defense exists, I generally err towards voting on risk of offense rather than presumption in the absence of presumption arguments made by debaters.
+It is unlikely, however, that I will try to justify a ballot in this way; I almost always err towards voting on risk of offense rather than presumption in the absence of presumption arguments made by debaters.

 - Perms are tests of competition, not shifts of advocacy.